Schedule free consultation

 Benefits of the Pomodoro Technique for Online Students

 EduWW teachers recommend the Pomodoro study technique to students who have just started online schooling.
 That type of schooling is flexible and self-paced and requires good time management.
 That is something students who just started with online school do not have as a skill.
 They also suggest it to students who are procrastinators or have bad focus.
-And lastly, the Pomodoro might be good for students with short attention spans.
+Lastly, Pomodoro might be good for students with short attention spans.

 First-time online learners